IntelRealSense/hand_tracking_samples/README.md

 This project provides C++ code to demonstrate hand pose estimation via depth data, namely Intel® RealSense™ depth cameras.
 Additionally, this project showcases the utility of convolutional neural networks as a key component of real-time hand tracking pipelines.
 A variety of tools and apps are provided, including an OpenVR demo showing hand tracking from an egocentrically-mounted depth camera.
 A YouTube video demonstrating some functionality the hand tracking code can be found [here](https://www.youtube.com/watch?v=Yqz6T9IdiNk).

-The software provided here supports the currently available Intel® RealSense™ depth cameras that using [librealsense](https://github.com/IntelRealSense/librealsense).
+The software provided here works with the currently available Intel® RealSense™ depth cameras supported by [librealsense](https://github.com/IntelRealSense/librealsense).
 The release of this repository closely coincides with the availibility of the latest-gen [RS400](https://arxiv.org/abs/1705.05548) camera.
 Support for this device will added after it begins shipping.

 _Hand Tracking Samples_ is experimental code and not an official Intel® product.
 It is subject to incompatible changes in future updates.